Transition Management (MSc)

 Justus Liebig University Giessen has been the first university in Germany addressing the specific problems of transition countries in an international, interdisciplinary study course, combining both theory and practical experience.

-The Master's Programme will enable students:
+The Master's Programme Transition Management enables students:

 - to train their soft skills by learning and working in international and interdisciplinary teams.

 The Master's Programme appeals to students who are interested in both learning about the complex problems of transition countries as well as developing approaches to overcome these problems by linking economic, political and environmental aspects.